IDEAS schedule for February 2025

 MARRIAGE AND THE MODERN WOMAN

 There's been an ocean of spilled ink over why heterosexual marriage no longer works — and especially why it no longer works for women.
 Fewer Canadians than ever before are bothering to get married.
-But when they do, women are the ons more likely to initiate divorce, and tend to wait longer before re-entering a marriage or common law union.
+But when they do, women are the ones more likely to initiate divorce, and tend to wait longer before re-entering a marriage or common law union.
 Once the romance wears off, and the work of running a household takes over, do women think it's worth it?
 Do the realities have to fundamentally change for women to continue saying "I do"? *This episode was originally aired on Feb.
 21, 2024.

 Monday, February 17